Global Warming

 Ex-EPA Chiefs blame Bush on Global Warming

 A real conservative would want to mitigate any possible damage that we might be causing, but there is considerable denial, and the damage to the environment is worse than simply warming.
-Instead they are spreading disinformation.
+Instead so-called conservatives are spreading disinformation.

 The 'Inhofe 400'